 If you want to read in all bands, use

-Please refer to section 2.2.3 for information on the difference between raster stacks and bricks.
+Please refer to Section 2.3.3 for information on the difference between raster stacks and bricks.

-Writing spatial data allows you to convert from one format to another and to save newly created objects.
+Writing geographic data allows you to convert from one format to another and to save newly created objects.

 The next two sections will demonstrate how to do this.